CanelaSoftware/cassiaDB_docs/Mark/batchReadKeysLocal.md

-# cdb_batchReadKeysCloud
+# cdb_batchReadKeysLocal

 ## Type:
 function

 ## Summary:
-This function reads cloud record/s and returns only the keys requested from a record’s contents.
+This function reads local record/s and returns only the keys requested from a record’s contents.
 Function may access 1 to N records in more than one table in the same call.

 ## Inputs:
 * **`pInputA`** *(Array)* - A multidimensional array of keys, where each key is a table UUID that maps to another array of keys.
 This table UUID can be obtained by calling the function *cdb_getTableID* and passing in the table name, returning the table's unique UUID.
 There must be at least one table UID key in the array.